intmus/inttheory/_23-intro-to-post-tonal/a1-ex-pcintnotation.md

 ### Conclusion

 As you can see, pitch-class integer notation assigns a unique integer to all enharmonically equivalent pitches.
 This particular example is labeled in *fixed zero*, meaning that C=0, and every pitch is counted as half-steps from that point.
 This system is wonderful for showing intervals quickly, because each number is actually counting the number of half-steps away from zero.
 For fixed zero, D is two half steps away from zero, A is nine half steps away, and so on.
 Therefore, when you look at the numbers, you know that if the difference between two numbers is small, it is a small interval.
-Large distances equate to large intervals.
+Large numbers equate to large intervals.
+An intuitive approach to digitizing musical expression.

 Look at the following chart for the pitch class of every pitch in fixed-zero pc integer notation.
 Note that this chart does not include double-sharps or double-flats, but *any pitch* can be included along with its enharmonic equivalents.